 Symptoms of carbon monoxide poisoning include nausea, dizziness, headaches and tiredness.
 There are a number of ways to prevent poisoning, and potentially save lives, including:

 This can occur when an electrical appliance, cord or extension lead is faulty or gets wet.
 Faulty wiring can also lead to electric shock, and shocks can range from mild to very serious.

-If you are with someone who suffers an electric shock, the electricity current can pass from them to you.
+If you're with someone who suffers an electric shock, the electricity current can pass from them to you.

 Unplug the appliance or turn off the main electricity supply at the fuse box.
-If this is not possible, push the electrical appliance away from the injured person with a wooden broom handle or rolled up newspaper before making contact with them.
+If this isn't possible, push the electrical appliance away from the injured person with a wooden broom handle or rolled up newspaper before making contact with them.

-Phone the emergency services and make them aware that you are dealing with an electrical emergency.
+Phone the emergency services and make them aware that you're dealing with an electrical emergency.

 Once the source of electricity has been cut off, you might need to start resuscitation if the injured person is unconscious or not breathing.
 The 999 operator will be able to advise you on what to do.

 The advice above relates to electrical incidents in the home.
 In a high voltage emergency - such as if you suspect a person has received a shock from overhead power cables - DO NOT approach them under any circumstances.